Krzyzewski K-O'd: North Carolina takes out coach, Duke 81-77

 NEW ORLEANS (AP) — For the 48th time over 47 years of unparalleled coaching, Duke’s Mike Krzyzewski took the slow walk to midcourt and shook the hand of the North Carolina coach who beat him.

 After that, he found his wife, Mickie, and they made the slow, sad walk, hand-in-hand, off the Superdome floor.
-Saturday night’s 81-77 setback in the national semifinals showdown marked Coach K’s last loss, and one of his toughest losses, too.
+Saturday night’s 81-77 setback in the national semifinal showdown between archrivals marked Coach K’s last loss, and one of his toughest losses, too.

-And thanks to the Tar Heels — those gosh darn Tar Heels — the 75-year-old coach will have plenty of time to get over it.
+And thanks to the Tar Heels — those dadgum Tar Heels — the 75-year-old coach will have plenty of time to get over it.

-“I’m sure at some time, I’ll deal with this in my own way,” the coach said.
+“I’m sure at some time, I’ll deal with this in my own way,” said the coach, who had announced before the start of the season that 2021-22 would be his last.

-Krzyzewski’s remarkable career came to sudden close after Caleb Love made a key 3-pointer and three late free throws to lift the Tar Heels to their thrill-a-minute victory.
+Krzyzewski’s remarkable career came to gut-wrenching close after Caleb Love made a key 3-pointer and three late free throws to lift the Tar Heels to their thrill-a-minute victory.

-This was the 258th, most consequential and maybe, just maybe, the very best meeting between these teams, whose arenas are separated by a scant 11 miles down in Tobacco Road.
+This was the 258th, most consequential and maybe, just maybe, the very best meeting between these teams, whose arenas are separated by a scant 11 miles down on Tobacco Road.

 The eighth-seeded Tar Heels (29-9), of all teams, pinned the 368th and final loss on Krzyzewski.
+He finished with 1202 wins.
 His lifetime record against North Carolina fell to 50-48.
-Nos.
-47 and 48 are ones Carolina fans will treasure forever.
-This one came exactly four weeks after the Tar Heels ruined the going-away party in Coach K’s final home game at Cameron Indoor Stadium.
+Losses No. 47 and 48 are ones Carolina fans will treasure forever.
+They were partying early into Sunday morning on Franklin Street in Chapel Hill.
+This latest win came exactly four weeks after the Tar Heels ruined the going-away party in Coach K’s final home game at Cameron Indoor Stadium.

+That loss hurt.
+“Unacceptable,” he called it, still knowing there was time to regroup for one last run into March Madness.
+They made that run, but the last loss stopped that all in its tracks — one agonizing win short of a title game and a chance at his sixth championship.

 “It’s not about me,” he insisted.
 “Especially right now.
 I’ve said my entire career that I wanted my seasons to end where my team was either crying tears of joy or tears of sorrow.
 Because then you knew that they gave everything.”

-They gave everything all the way through the nip-and-tuck stretch run that Duke played without a timeout.
+They gave everything all the way through the nip-and-tuck contest — neither team led by more than seven — that concluded with an edge-of-the-seat stretch run that Duke played without a timeout.
 When the final buzzer of his career blared, Krzyzewski shook the hand of Carolina’s rookie coach, Hubert Davis.

-“Dwelling on the two wins against Duke doesn’t help us against Kansas,” Hubert Davis said.
+“Dwelling on the two wins against Duke doesn’t help us against Kansas,” said Hubert Davis, who took over for Roy Williams this season and has now brought Carolina to its 12th title game.

-Maybe not, but what a game!
-It featured 18 lead changes and 12 ties.
+Maybe not, but what a game — as good as any these teams have played in an ancient rivalry that has so-often determined conference titles, or, at the very least, bragging rights in a state where basketball is king.
+Their first-ever meeting in the NCAA Tournament, this one, featured 18 lead changes and 12 ties.

 It also featured another breakout performance from Love, whose 28 points after an 0-for-4 start were one more than what he put up in the second half of a win last week against UCLA in the Sweet 16.